Sorcerers are a race. They are not something some random person like you or me can become.

 How the frickin’ long do these guys live?

 The oldest living Sorcerer is around 600 years old and currently, the planet Elgana is 800 years old.
 Think about that.

 If you take the magick from the Sorcerer, age will catch up rapidly and they may die depending on how old they were and how strong their magick was.

 Previously: Mainly Runic Tongue and early Universal language.

 Currently: Universal language (with some dialect differences)

-Futhark Tongue, is the old, spell-casting language and the magick created using Futhark Tongue is often called runic magick.
+Runic Tongue, is the old, spell-casting language and the magick created using Runic Tongue is often called runic magick (how creative!
+I know).
 The individual letters (called runes) were like stand-alone words.
-Sorcerers used to learn Futhark Tongue and then learn how to mesh together different runic symbols and make a whole new rune with a new meaning basically creating new spells.
+Sorcerers used to learn Runic Tongue and then learn how to mesh together different runic symbols and make a whole new rune with a new meaning basically creating new spells.

-But for a Sorcerer to use Futhark Tongue on the daily had its downsides.
-Futhark Tongue could only be used if the Sorcerer has considerably good control over their magick.
-The Sorcerer must know all the ins and outs of magick, and be able to create their own spells with minimal effort.
-It’s a lot of hard work to be the best Sorcerer through Futhark Tongue.
-The origins of Futhark Tongue actually come from another magick-commanding race from hundreds of years ago just around the time the first batch of the Sorcerer race came about.
+But for a Sorcerer to use Runic Tongue commonly had its downsides.
+Runic Tongue could only be used if the Sorcerer had considerably good control over their magick.
+The Sorcerer had to know all the ins and outs of magick, and be able to create their own spells with minimal effort.

 When Sorcerers discovered that Universal language works just as well, you bet they switched over.
 Most Sorcerers of the modern era use Universal language to cast spells.
 Today, even in school, Runic Tongue is gone.
 If you want to learn it, you are on your own.
 Even Sorcerers who are ancient enough to remember Runic Tongue have “unlearned” it.
 After not using it for so long, they don’t remember how to use most of it.